A Relational Program Logic with Data Abstraction and Dynamic Framing: Remarks on case studies

 Another obligation generated in the form of a lemma is that the coupling should be refperm monotonic:

 \WhyRel\ can generate a local equivalence spec, given boundaries and a unary spec; it is generated as source code, which the user can include in a biprogram.
-Local equivalence specs are defined in Sect.~\ref{sec:locEq} and examples appear in Sect.~\ref{sec:examples}.
+Local equivalence specs are defined in Section~\ref{sec:locEq} and examples appear in Section~\ref{sec:biprograms}.

 \emph{Experience and findings.} Despite achieving a high level of automation based on SMT solvers, auto-active tools require user effort and intelligence to devise specs and find loop invariants.
 Here, there is the additional task of writing a biprogram to express an alignment for which straightforward invariants suffice.
-(See Sect.~\ref{sec:related} for work on automated inference of alignments.)
+(See Section~\ref{sec:related} for work on automated inference of alignments.)
 Use of dynamic frames entails extensive reasoning about set expressions, set disjointness and containment.
 Aided by some lemmas in the \WhyRel\ standard library, the solvers have little difficulty in this regard; the requisite reasoning about refperms also works fine.
 In most of our examples, the user needs to do a few clicks in Why3 to invoke the tactic to split conjunctions, and sometimes introduce assertions or lemmas that aid the solvers in finding proofs.
 Why3's assert tactic is helpful for this.
 This sort of interaction is typical in ordinary use of Why3.

 For $sumpub$ we provide a couple of lemmas about the $listpub$ relation, proved using the rule-induction transformation (i.e., a Why3 induction rule, dispatched to SMT).
 For the SSSP biprogram we needed a number of asserts in the code (plus assert tactics); but not many for the other examples.
 Our priority has been to complete illustrative examples and a prototype that can be used by interested researchers; we have not tried to find optimal specs and minimal use of Why3 tactics.
 We are not proposing the concrete syntax for use in practice, nor does the tool provide sufficient error handling to be usable by software engineers.
-Moreover, although the prototype implements some syntax sugar relative to the formal development, the current language has desugared loads and stores, which entails the use of annoyingly many temporary variables (sugared in examples in the paper).
+Moreover, although the prototype implements some syntax sugar relative to the formal development, the current language has desugared loads and stores, which entails the use of annoyingly many temporary variables (sugared in examples in the article).